By Alexander Cowan, PE, PTOE

 Public involvement is essential in making a decision that will have very concrete impacts on users.
 The decision to implement a one-way or two-way roadway requires tradeoffs, and understanding the priorities of the public allows the evaluation study to appropriately weigh the potential impacts.
 If it is decided that streets will be converted to two-way flow, new signage and pavement marking must be designed, and phasing must be determined.
 Ultimately a city must decide on the proper timing for “flipping the switch” to two-way flow – sometime overnight or during off-peak daytime hours.
 The new traffic patterns and the phasing of implementation must be clearly communicated to the streets’ users.

 With a high-quality study in hand, communities can move forward confidently, ready to improve their downtown district for businesses, residents, and a wider range of roadway users.

 Alexander Cowan, PE has assisted numerous communities in evaluating the feasibility – and overcoming the challenges – of restoring one-way couplets to two-way operation.
-Alexander is a traffic engineer with experience performing a wide range of operations, safety, and speed studies for intersections, corridors, interchanges, and freeways.
-He specializes in traffic analysis and microsimulation modeling with experience in work zone analysis and parking studies.
+Check out the project experience of our traffic engineering and analysis staff on a wide range of highway, municipal, and development projects.